 Tips for Sustaining Sleep

-Eat and drink in a suitable ratio.
-If you wake up in the middle of the night to go to the toilet, restrict drinking fluids late in the evening.
-Eat to keep you full until the morning, however, not too heavily.
+Find an optimal ratio for eating and drinking in the evening.
+If you find yourself waking up in the middle of the night to go to the toilet, restrict your fluid intake late in the evening.
+Eat moderately – enough to keep you full until the morning, but not too heavily.

 Alcohol and caffeine consumption may decrease sleep quality and make you prone to waking up in the middle of the night.
-Also, nicotine has a similar effect, and nicotine withdrawal can wake you up in the middle of the night.
+Nicotine has a similar effect, and the withdrawal effects cumulating during the night only boost it.

-Remember to take care of your sleep hygiene.
-In Lessons of Falling Asleep week, you can revise tips and tricks to maintain good sleep hygiene.
+Good sleep hygiene practices are often the best aid for interruptions in your sleep.
+In the lessons of Falling Asleep week, you can revise other tips and tricks to maintain good sleep hygiene.

 Gregory, A. (2018).
 Nodding Off: The Science of Sleep from Cradle to Grave.
 Bloomsbury Publishing.